AgoraIO-Community/RTE-Innovation-Challenge-2020/AlgorithmChanllengeProject/README.md

 The competition is open to the whole community, domestic and foreign higher education institutions, research institutes, Internet enterprises, etc. can register to participate in the competition, the team limits for 5 people.

 Persons involved in the preparation of the challenge and data are prohibited from participating.
-Employees of the competition organizor can participate in the ranking, but do not participate in the awards and receive the prize.
+Employees of the competition organizer can participate in the ranking, but do not participate in the awards and receive the prize.